Gilded Age: South

-The West
+West

 A map of the United States, 1870–1880.
 Orange indicates states, light blue indicates US territories, and green shows unorganized territories.

 In 1869, the first transcontinental railroad—a combination of the Union Pacific from Omaha to Utah and the Central Pacific from Utah to California—opened up the far west mining and ranching regions.
-Travel from New York to San Francisco now took six days instead of six months.
+As a result travel from New York to San Francisco took six days instead of six months.

 After the Civil War, many from the East Coast and Europe were lured west by reports from relatives and by extensive advertising campaigns promising "the Best Prairie Lands", "Low Prices", "Large Discounts For Cash", and "Better Terms Than Ever!".
 The new railroads provided the opportunity for migrants to go out and take a look, with special family tickets, the cost of which could be applied to land purchases offered by the railroads.

 Farming the plains was indeed more difficult than back east.
 Water management was more critical, lightning fires were more prevalent, the weather was more extreme, rainfall was less predictable.
 The fearful stayed home, while migrants were mainly motivated by a search to improve their economic life.
 Farmers sought larger, cheaper and more fertile land; merchants and tradesman sought new customers and new leadership opportunities.
 Laborers wanted higher paying work and better conditions.
 With the Homestead Act providing free land to citizens and the railroads selling cheap lands to European farmers, the settlement of the Great Plains was swiftly accomplished, and the frontier had virtually ended by 1890.